 Berkeley police have arrested a man with suspected gang ties in connection with a shooting in the 2400 block of Durant Avenue near Telegraph Avenue on Thursday.

-Police arrested Rashad Glenn Albert, 26, of Berkeley on Sunday after he caused a disturbance at the Sacramento Market at 2874 Sacramento St. and threatened to shoot the employees, according to a police statement.
+Police arrested Rashad Glenn Albert, 26, of Berkeley on Sunday after he caused a disturbance at the Sacramento Market at 2874 Sacramento St. and threatened to shoot employees there, according to a police statement.
 The Alameda County district attorney’s office charged Albert on Tuesday with assault with a deadly weapon, shooting at an inhabited vehicle, being a felon in possession of a firearm as well as several criminal enhancements, according to the police statement.
-He used a semi-automatic weapon on Dec.
-26, according to court records.
+He used a semi-automatic weapon during the Dec.
+26 shooting, according to court records.

 Albert is also known as Albert G. Glenn, according to police.

-Albert has been convicted of three earlier felonies, including carrying a concealed weapon inside a car; being a narcotic addict in possession of a firearm, and evading arrest, according to a complaint filed by the DA’s office.
-At the time of his Dec.
-29 arrest, Albert was on probation for being a felon in possession of a gun.
+Albert has been convicted of three earlier felonies, including carrying a concealed weapon inside a car; being a narcotic addict in possession of a firearm; and evading arrest, according to a complaint filed by the DA’s office.
+At the time of his arrest Sunday, Albert was on probation for being a felon in possession of a gun.

-The first incident happened Thursday on Durant Avenue around 7:29 pm.
+The first incident happened Thursday on Durant Avenue just before 7:30 pm.
 Officers responded to the area after receiving reports of multiple shots being fired.
-Police officers found several bullet holes in the storefront of Bear Basics at 2350 Telegraph Ave.
-They also found several spent bullet casings on the sidewalk in front of Yogurt Park at 2433 Durant Ave, according to a probable cause declaration written by Officer Andres Bejarano.
-Several witnesses told police that a number of bystanders were “nearly struck by the gunfire,” according to the report.
+Police found bullet holes in the storefront of Bear Basics at 2350 Telegraph.
+They also found bullet casings on the sidewalk in front of Yogurt Park at 2433 Durant, according to a probable cause declaration written by Officer Andres Bejarano.
+Several witnesses told police that multiple bystanders were “nearly struck by the gunfire,” according to the report.

 “During the investigation, detectives learned that the shooting appeared to have occurred during a dispute involving several people,” according to police.